 Technological Advances

-Technology has changed cross stitch a lot.
-Now, you can easily find modern cross stitch designs online.
+Technology has changed crossstitching a lot.
+Now, you can easily find modern crossstitching designs online.
 Cross stitch software and apps let hobbyists make their own designs easily.

 Online, Cross stitch YouTube channels share tutorials, and Cross stitch online shops have lots of supplies.
-These changes have made cross stitch more popular and reached more people.
-Also, cross stitch software helps turn complex images into easy patterns, making creativity easier.
+These changes have made crossstitching more popular and reached more people.
+Also, crossstitching software helps turn complex images into easy patterns, making creativity easier.

 Cross Stitch in Contemporary Culture